Grandparents' Rights

 Knoxville Grandparents’ Rights Attorney

-Also Serving Clients in Knox & Anderson Counties & Throughout East Tennessee
+Proudly Serving Knox & Anderson Counties

 Grandparents often build a close and loving relationship with grandchildren that also provides these children with a connection to family history, medical information, talents, skills, and lifelong experiences.
 These can be close and ongoing relationships that grandparents cherish and nourish where possible.
 Unfortunately, circumstances can arise wherein one or both parents prefer to bar grandparents from their children’s lives.
 In such situations, you as a grandparent may be able to seek visitation rights or, where needed and appropriate, custody of a grandchild.